openshift/origin/docs/v1/api.md

 If these values are not provided then the name of the `ServiceInstance` will be used by default.

-The service catalog controller has a watch on the `ServiceInstanceCredential` resource.
-When the controller receives an `ADD` event for a new ServiceInstanceCredential, it attempts to bind against the service instance:
+The service catalog controller has a watch on the `ServiceBinding` resource.
+When the controller receives an `ADD` event for a new ServiceBinding, it attempts to bind against the service instance:

 1. The controller calls the binding endpoint on the broker